Ask Krrish Contact Us

 6. Introduction to SOSL

-When to use SOSL?
+When to Use SOSL?

-Key Characteristics:
+Key Characteristics

-• Searches across multiple objects.
+• Searches across multiple objects in a single query.

-• Returns a list of lists of sObjects (List<List<sObject>>), where each inner list contains records of a specific object type.
+• Returns List<List<sObject>> — each inner list contains records of a specific object type.

 • Uses a search index for faster results.

-• Supports stemming (e.g., searching for "run" also finds "running", "ran").
+• Supports stemming — searching "run" also finds "running" and "ran".

 7. SOSL Syntax & Features